 Last updated 1 year ago

-River Oaks Emergency Center offers comprehensive allergy treatments for patients in the greater Houston, Texas region.
-To learn more about our emergency room services, please call (713) 526-2320.
+River Oaks Emergency Center offers adult and pediatric care for patients in the greater Houston area.
+To learn more about our emergency room services, or to speak with a River Oaks representative, please call (713) 526-2320.